Pr0Gmer243/Once-Upon-A-Time-Quiz/README.md

 ## Contribution

 I created this entirely on my own.
-Feel free to use it if you'd like, but please remember that it's my original work!
+Feel free to use it if you'd like, but please remember that it's my original code!
 ##